Universal communication part I: modulo additive channels: The redundancy of the universal system

 \subsubsection{Lower bound (reverse part)}

 In order to show that the redundancy must be at least $O \left( \frac{|\mathcal{X}|^k}{n} \right)$ an example random channel is constructed, in the following way.
 First, the encoder $E$ is defined.
-Then, a way to generate noise sequences $\vr z$ is defined, such that the noise sequences belong to a sub-set of all possible sequences $\vr z \in \mathbb{Z}_d$, and it is possible to decode the given code with zero error probability (for any noise sequence in the set).
+Then, a way to generate noise sequences $\vr z$ is defined, such that the noise sequences belong to a sub-set of all possible sequences $\vr z \in \mathbb{Z}_d$, and it is possible to decode the given code with zero error probability for any noise sequence in the set.
 The IFB decoder $D$ is specified only after the noise sequence has been chosen.
 The sequence $\vr z$ is drawn in a randomized way, thus creating a stochastic ``test'' channel.
 It is shown that there exists a noise sequence for which the rate of the universal system is bounded by the normalized mutual information over the test channel.
 Asymptotically, as there are certain constraints on the choice of the noise sequence, this normalized mutual information tends to the rate of the IFB encoder.
-However, at the beginning of the sequence, the entropy of the sequence is a little higher, and thus the mutual information is a little lower than the long-term average.
+However, at the beginning of the sequence, the entropy of the sequence is a little higher than its the long-term average, and thus the mutual information is a little lower than its asymptotic value, which equals the rate of the IFB encoder.
 Thus, the rate of the universal system is bounded by a value lower than the rate of the IFB system.

-Let us first describe the IFB encoder and the test channel.
+Let us first describe the IFB encoder.
 The encoder sends $d$ symbols from the alphabet $\mathcal{X}$ over $k$ channel uses, and therefore has a rate

 The encoding is simple: the first $k-d$ symbols (prefix) are constant and the rest $d$ symbols (suffix) contain the message.
 The decoder would be able to know the value of the noise sequence over the prefix symbols, and knows a list of all possible noise sequences.
 Assuming that there is no more than one noise sequence with any given prefix, then zero error probability is possible: the decoder finds the noise sequence from the prefix symbols, and cancels it on the suffix to find the message.